 Why do we continue doing that?
 Why do we ask them if they are a garbage can for sperm?
 Why do we not treat them with the respect they deserve?
 It is now part of the social norm where Women are seen as the garbage can for sperm.
 The advertising agency knows and uses this to sell their goods.
 Women are using the image for success in today's consumer world.
 Regardless of the endeavour (business) chances are a Women's image - provocative and sexual will be used.

 We need to start being aware of how we view Women.
+Why would someone call any Woman a garbage can for sperm.
+Would you call a Granny a garbage can for sperm.
 Would you call your Mom a garbage can for sperm?
 Would call your sister a cock-teaser?
 Would you call your daughter a whore?
 If you would there is something deplorable about you.
 If you wouldn't say that to them, then why the same judgement of other Women?
 And why is the most vile thing you can think of calling someone is the "C" word?

 So how can men join the move to change our thinking?